 Closed: Sundays and national holidays that fall on a weekday

-Shiho doesn’t speak much English but an English Menu is on its way
+Shiho doesn’t speak much English but she has an English Menu

 Address: 1F U Building, 5-25 Nagarekawa-cho, Naka-ku, Hiroshima-shi